hjrdave/get-treble-gsm/src/posts/api-docs/V3/api-references/treble-persist.md

 ---

 ## API Reference
-Treble-Persist is a TrebleGSM module that can be imported into a TrebleGSM Store to add state persistence features.
+Treble Persist is a TrebleGSM module that can be imported into a TrebleGSM Store to add state persistence features.

-### Feature Flags
+### Feature Keys

 #### `features.persist`
-The feature flag `persist` can be set to true in a Store state object to save state to local storage.
+The feature key `persist` can be set to true in a Store state object to save state to local storage.
 ```javascript
 {
     //state object